gerardsyd/portfolio_tracker/README.md

 Tracks stock, funds, crypto asset portfolio including gains / losses, dividends etc using python.
 Can track any assets listed on [yfinance](https://github.com/ranaroussi/yfinance), [investpy](https://github.com/alvarobartt/investpy) and [binance](https://github.com/sammchardy/python-binance)

 See my [Medium post](https://medium.com/@gerard_syd/python-stock-portfolio-tracker-4bf6d082f564) for information on how to use:
+## Update 12 March 2023
+- Added profile page to include ability to change password and FX
+- Various bug fixes in routes and updated to more recent version of packages

 ## Update 11 May 2021
 - SQL database for names and set up ability to check names and currency using various APIs